 Remember Freeview boxes?
 The add-on you got to replace your when analogue TV was switched off sometime in the dark ages?
 No?
 Well, think yourself fortunate that you are young.
 Freeview first appeared 20 years ago as the default digital TV service to replace the retiring analogue signals and remains a joint venture between the BBC, ITV, Channel 4 plus Channel 5 and Sky.
 And now been superseded by Freeview Play, which is appearing as a default inside many new 4K TVs sold in the UK.

 The Freeview Play service launched in 2015.
-It’s the successor to the rather basic Freeview and it’s essentially an on-demand internet-connected service that’s integrated into TVs and other devices.
+While Freeview was received over your TV aerial alone, Freeview Play is essentially an on-demand internet-connected service that’s integrated into TVs and other devices.
 It has its own programme guide but its key benefit is that it aggregates content from all various free-to-watch services.
 Now, this is in a similar way that Sky Q or Sky Stream does but without the involvement of paid-for services.
 Having thousands of shows in one place is a big time saver compared to jumping in and out of multiple apps.

 Freeview has recently announced that it now has a whopping 60,000 hours of free-to-watch on-demand content within Freeview Play.
 The service brings together all the major UK TV channel catch-up offerings.

 The service is built into most new UK TVs, including those from LG, Panasonic, Sony and Hisense.
 If you watch TV through an aerial, just head to channel 100.
 It’s also its own app, too, available on Android TV, Humax and Amazon Fire TV devices and streaming sticks.
 Over 15 million Freeview-capable devices have so far been sold.

 Freeview Play has supported mobile devices since 2019 and you can now browse and watch your favourite shows on the go using the Explore Freeview Play app.